 “Why should I help you?”

-You will not find me arguing against the idea that I am a conman, unless you are a police officer or one of my marks, in which case I will vehemently deny such a claim with the fury of a thousand burning suns.
-Yet, as self-deluded as this notion might be, I like to consider myself one of the “good ones” in that even I limit how much I’m willing to fleece an innocent person.
-As such, one of my conditions for helping Melody was that we would limit the amount of damage we’d inflict on a client.
+You will not find me arguing against the idea that I am a conman, unless you are a police officer or one of my marks.
+In which case, I will vehemently deny it with the fury of a thousand burning suns.
+Yet, as self-deluded as this notion might be, I like to consider myself a “noble con artist” in that even I limit how much I’m willing to fleece an innocent person.
+As such, one of my conditions for helping Melody was that we would limit the amount of damage we’d inflict.
 No more than one hundred dollars a session and no more than one visit per week.
 She was not happy with these demands but at the same time, she needed my office.
-Melody reluctantly acquiesced to my terms.
+That is why Melody reluctantly acquiesced to my terms.

-A night in late August changed all of that.
+A night in late August ensured we never got there.

 As cliché as it is to say, it was a night not unlike any other.
-It was cool as summer was nearing an end but it was still nice and pleasant.
-We neared closing time but a late arrival whom we never met before afforded Melody the opportunity to do one last reading before we closed shop for the night.
+It was cool as summer was nearing an end but still nice and pleasant.
+We were nearing closing time when a late arrival whom we never met suddenly entered.
+I whispered from my hiding place that we should turn him away.
+I’d like to say that it was a premonition, especially in retrospect.
+In truth, I was just tired and wanted to go home.
+Melody quickly dismissed that feable notion.
+She wasn’t one to turn down the chance to do one last reading and make a little more cash.

 “Good evening.
 The spirits foretold you’d arrive.”
-While hidden behind the fake wall as I had been the entire night, I involuntarily rolled my eyes.
+I involuntarily rolled my eyes as I remained hidden behind the fake wall.
 Melody always said that to a new client.
 It had grown old.
 I peered through the peephole to get a better look at the next victim.
-Something was askance.

-There was something wrong with the man.
-It wasn’t that he was large and wide with a rather large gut.
-It wasn’t because he adorned a trucker’s hat along with a large black coat that had the name of his company written on the back, blue jeans, and black boots.
-It wasn’t because of his scraggly beard that clearly went unwashed.
-It wasn’t even his odd stench as if he had not bathed in days.
+I sensed that there was something wrong with the man.
+It wasn’t his large and wide build or his rather large gut.
+It wasn’t his attire that consisted of a trucker’s hat, a large black coat that had the name of his company written on the back, blue jeans, and black boots.
+It wasn’t his scraggly beard that appeared unwashed.
+It wasn’t even the odd stench, smelling as if he had not bathed in days.

-Melody continued her routine oblivious to the man’s emotional state.
+Melody continued her routine oblivious to the man’s emotional turmoil.
 “Please take a seat, Mister-”

 “Joe,” the man said as he sat in front of her, “Joe Robinson.”

-Melody sat and leaned back in the seat.
-She placed her hand atop her head.
+Melody leaned back in her seat.
+She placed her right fingertips atop her head.
 “Ah, yes, of course.
-My ability to read is sometimes anemic when I first meet someone but like relationships, it grows stronger the more time spent together with the person.”
+My ability to read is sometimes anemic when I first meet someone.
+But like relationships, it grows stronger the more time I spend with a person.”

 “Oh, right, of course.”
-Joe’s darted everywhere but the woman in front of him.
+Joe’s eyes darted everywhere but the woman in front of him.

-Joe rose suddenly and slammed his fists upon the table which caused the young woman to reflexively jump.
-With wide eyes and mouth agape, Melody listened to the man scream as tears streamed down his face.
+Joe rose suddenly and slammed his fists upon the table.
+The young woman reflexively jumped in place before landing hard back down upon the thinly cushioned seat onto her round derriere.
+With wide eyes and mouth gaped, Melody listened as the man screamed and tears streamed down his face.

 I opened the door of the fake wall fiercely.
 Several items fell from the shelf and crashed to the floor.
 Joe turned and pointed his gun at me.
-The look in his eyes and the way his right hand shook told me it was done out of surprise.
+The look in his eyes and the way his right hand shook told me he did so out of surprise.
 He had no desire to shoot.

 “No, he won’t, Melody.
 The last thing on his mind is taking a life other than his own.”

-Melody glared.
-“What are you talking about?
-You heard what the maniac said!”
-She pointed at the man with her palm.
+To which, the beautiful woman glared.
+“What the hell are you talking about?
+You heard what the crazy man said!”
+She gestured at the man with both hands.
 “He killed his wife!”

 “He didn’t kill his wife, Melody.”
-I looked in Joe’s eyes.
+I looked into Joe’s eyes.
 “You mustn’t blame yourself, Joe.
 Her death wasn’t your fault.”

 Joe paused.
 “I took a life tonight.”

 “You made a mistake but you aren’t a bad man.
 You aren’t a violent man.
-In spite of the guilt that you’re feeling right now, you’re not a murderer.
+Despite the guilt you feel right now, you’re not a murderer.
 You’re still a good man.”

 Joe’s hand trembled more violently as I said these words.
-His lips quivered and his tears flowed in even greater waves.
+His lips quivered and his tears flowed in even greater waves swiftly down his cheeks.
 Suddenly, the gun slipped from his hand.
 Melody ducked under the table while I crouched and covered my head, though looking back on it now I’m not sure what I thought that would accomplish.

 Melody plopped into her chair and threw off her veil.
 She let out a heavy sigh.
 “I’m glad that’s over.”